GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/syllabus.md

 You will be assigned grades for each course CSCI 4243 and CSCI 4244, with the following grade breakdowns:

 ### CSCI 4243 (Fall semester) ###
- * Presentations: 15%
+ * Presentation 1: 5%
+ * Presentation 2: 10%
+ * Presentation 3: 20%
- * Writing assignments and design homeworks: 20%
+ * Writing assignments and design homeworks: 20% (5% each)
- * Grades from Sprint progress, Demos, and Github commit/pull request progress: 40%
+ * Weekly Sprint progress, website, resume, and Github commit/pull request progress: 20%
- * End of semester project demo/presentation: 20%
+ * Alpha Project Review: 20%
  * Participation and Initiative: 5%

 ### CSCI 4244 (Spring semester) ###